trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 return false;
 ```

-Use this contains() function when you want the list to be sorted beforehand to optimize the search.
+Use this contains() method when you want the list to be sorted beforehand to optimize the search.

 parameters:
 - searched: the object to find.